 What can I expect to earn as a Mining Engineer?

 Mining Engineers typically earn very good salaries.
 Engineers across the board are renowned to earn high salaries, and Mining Engineers are no exception.
-They spend many years studying, work hard and often have to make sacrifices in times of time spent away from their families, and for this reason its important that they are adequately compensated.
+They spend many years studying, working hard, and often have to make sacrifices in times of time spent away from their families, and for this reason, it is important that they are adequately compensated.